ShafayetSadi/SkyFarm-Analytics/README.md

 **<span style="color: orange;">🌍 SkyFarm Analytics</span>**

-Flood Tracker is an interactive tool designed to provide **real-time flood warnings**, **risk tracking**, and critical information for flood-prone areas.
+SkyFarm Analytics is an interactive tool designed to provide **real-time flood warnings**, **risk tracking**, and critical information for flood-prone areas.
 Using a 3D Earth model built with **Three.js**, this project visualizes flood data and alerts, helping users stay informed and prepared during flood emergencies.

 This project was built for the **NASA Space Apps Challenge**, with the goal of creating an impactful tool to monitor and mitigate flood-related risks globally.